 What To Do If You’ve Relapsed

-Rather than continuing to hang out with your friends who use, call a sponsor or a sober friend and make plans.
+Rather than continuing to spend time with your friends who use, call a sponsor or a sober friend and make plans.

 If you feel comfortable, talk through the reasons for your relapse and discuss what you can do differently in the future to avoid the same thing happening again.

-Relapse often results in emotions such as guilt, shame, and frustration, which are not enjoyable emotions, but are necessary to understand.
+Relapse often results in emotions such as guilt, shame and frustration, which are difficult but necessary emotions to understand.

-Even though the last thing you probably want to do is spend time with friends who don’t quite understand what you’re going through, make the plans anyway.
-Spending time alone will result in feelings of isolation which can often lead to another relapse.
+Even though the last thing you probably want to do is spend time with friends who don’t quite understand what you’re going through, make plans anyway.
+Spending time alone will result in feelings of isolation, which can often lead to another relapse.

 - 4. Consider adding to or modifying your treatment plan.

 Remember that a relapse does not mean failure.
 If you have relapsed, it is probably time to talk to your treatment team to try another approach or add additional treatments.
 Just as you might return to the doctor if symptoms of a physical illness return, a relapse during the course of addiction indicates that it is likely time for professional intervention.

 Though a relapse can be daunting, there is always a way back to sobriety and recovery.
 Though it may feel like a long road, it’s helpful to focus on staying sober one day at a time.

 If you are looking for treatment for addiction, or additional support throughout your recovery journey, The Recovery Village has locations across the country and can treat both addiction and co-occurring mental illness.
 Contact us today to learn more.